Code-Institute-Submissions/g_blake_portfolio/TESTING.md

 # Testing

+All [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/) has been run through their respective validators, and have returned without errors.
+According to the validator, my CSS is fine but some of the CSS in the various CDNs that I have used does flag issues.

-I’m going to revisit the user stories from the above UX section of the README file and explain how to test the relevant functionality:
+Now, I’m going to revisit the user stories from the above UX section of the README file and explain how to test the relevant functionality:

 #### User 1 (New Recruiter)